This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 For decades, vitamin K was known to be important for blood coagulation — but only recently human studies have uncovered how it support bone health and protect against vascular diseases, too.

-Another 2015 meta-analysis supports the hypothesis that “vitamin K2 plays kind of a role in the maintenance and improvement of vertebral bone mineral density and the prevention of fractures in postmenopausal women with osteoporosis.”
+Another 2015 meta-analysis supports the hypothesis that vitamin K2 can help maintain and even improve vertebral bone mineral density, and it may help prevent fractures in postmenopausal women with osteoporosis.

 K2 benefits the skeletal system by taking calcium and helping usher it into bones and teeth to make them solid and strong.
 A number of animal and human studies have investigated whether or not vitamin K2 can be useful for helping prevent or treat fractures, osteoporosis and bone loss.